Robpol86/robpol86.com/docs/posts/2026/2026-02-02-influxdb-downsampling.md

 ## Backfill Data Guidance

 If you have existing data that you'd like to keep you'll need to backfill it into the newly created downsample buckets.
-In this section we'll populate the new buckets with the downsampled old data written by Telegraf before any dsTask has run.

-Depending on how much data you have backfilling may take a long time (days, weeks, maybe even months for everything), so we'll be doing it in chunks.
+Depending on how much data you have, backfilling may take a long time (days, weeks, maybe even months for everything), so it's advised to do it in chunks.
 Bigger chunks mean more memory usage in the InfluxDB container, so keeping chunks small avoids OOMKill.
-When I backfilled my homelab production data for a single telegraf host it took up to 16 minutes for 24 hours of data.
+When I backfilled my homelab production data for a single telegraf host it took up to 16 minutes for 24 hours of data on an Intel N150.

 The [dsTask.flux](_static/dsTask.flux) file provided in the [Create Tasks](#create-tasks) section can also be used for backfilling from the command line.
 Below is a bash script that modifies the file to backfill a chunk: